-Since 2013, Dollarama International also enters into arrangements with Dollarcity in the ordinary course of business for the sale of products to consumers located outside of Canada, which currently includes a sourcing agreement and a services agreement.
+Since 2013, Dollarama International enters into arrangements with Dollarcity for the sale of products to consumers located outside of Canada.
+When the licensing and services agreement entered into in 2013 expired on February 4, 2022, Dollarama International entered into a new sourcing agreement and a new services agreement with Dollarcity, each having an initial term of five years, subject to automatic renewal for successive one-year periods, unless terminated by either party at least 60 days before the close of the then-current term.
 Refer to the section entitled "Factors Affecting Results of Operations - Sales" for additional details.

-As at April 30, 2023, the account receivable from Dollarcity for the goods sold and services provided under the sourcing agreement and services agreement, both entered into on February 4, 2022, totalled \$40.0 million (January 29, 2023 - \$50.5 million), which amount is partly guaranteed by a letter of credit up to US\$20.0 million (\$27.1 million) (January 29, 2023 - US\$20.0 million (\$26.6 million)).
-For the 13-week period ended April 30, 2023, the sales to Dollarcity that were shipped directly from the Corporation's warehouses amounted to \$9.7 million (13-week period ended May 2, 2022 - \$9.2 million), which also includes the net consideration received for sales in which the Corporation is acting as an intermediary (representing approximately 1% of the Corporation's total consolidated sales).
+As at July 30, 2023, the account receivable from Dollarcity for the goods sold and services provided under the sourcing agreement and services agreement, both entered into on February 4, 2022, totalled \$24.4 million (January 29, 2023 - \$50.5 million), which amount is guaranteed by a letter of credit up to US\$20.0 million (\$26.5 million) (January 29, 2023 - US\$20.0 million (\$26.6 million)).
+For the 13-week and 26-week periods ended July 30, 2023, the sales to Dollarcity that were shipped directly from the Corporation's warehouses amounted to \$6.1 million and \$15.8 million, respectively (13-week and 26-week periods ended July 31, 2022 - \$11.2 million and \$20.4 million, respectively), which also includes the net consideration received for sales in which the Corporation is acting as an intermediary (representing approximately 1% of the Corporation's total consolidated sales).